sureshchand12a/chp-ads-block-detector/README.md

 This plugin will also works for opera built-in ads block extension.

+**TESTED FOR:**

+*   ☞ Adblock
+*   ☞ AdBlock Plus
+*   ☞ Ghostery
+*   ☞ AdGuard
+*   ☞ uBlocker
+*   ☞ Fair AdBlocker
+*   ☞ Hola ad remover
+*   ☞ Comodo AdBlocker
+*   ☞ Opera Built-in AdBlock extension

 **Features:**

 *   ☞ Doesn\'t any extension or library (Even jQuery)
 *   ☞ Lightweight
 *   ☞ Ability to customize the title
 *   ☞ Ability to customize messages
 *   ☞ Hide or Show Refresh and Close Button
 *   ☞ Change style of the popup
 *   ☞ Customize own title or message
-* ☞ Sticky Message
+*   ☞ Custom Buttons

+**PRO Features:**

-* ☞ Custom Buttons Text
+*   ☞  Button Text Customizable
+*   ☞  Overlay Effect Customizable
+*   ☞  Theme
+*   ☞  Control Body Scroll
+*   ☞  Disable plugin for Pages
+*   ☞  Disable for Woocommerce Pages
+*   ☞  And much much more …

+For more information regarding adblock detecting and revenue recovery, please visit [CodeHelpPro](https://codehelppro.com)

 ## Installation